Quick Start Guide - Using Remote Tools with Splashtop

 Option 1: Organization-Wide Uninstall

-• Navigate to Settings → Remote Control
+• Navigate to Settings → Remote Tools

 • Select Uninstall Splashtop Streamer